ovekaaven/cohtools/README.txt

 To list the contents of a .bin file:

 python readbin.py -l file.bin

-NOTE: listing contents currently does not work for all .bin files.

 To parse a single item in a .bin file: